 Learning how to self-reflect on your experiences and developing a habit of doing so, can have a profound impact on your learning.
 However reflective practice doesn’t always come easy to many.
 Having some prompts to consider can certainly help.
-It may be useful to consider the six stages of reflection and each stage in turn:
+It may be useful to consider the six stages of reflection (Gibbs (1988) and reflect on each stage in turn:

 Download a copy of the ‘six stages of reflection’ template here.